Blue-Ventures-Conservation/GEM/README.md

 it will continue even if internet connectivity is temporarily lost.
 This means that intermediate data products - and the user’s progress - is effectively saved, to an extent.

+The selected web-browser is known to have an impact on time-out errors.
+Google Chrome has proven to be the fastest and most reliable web browser to use with the GEEMMM.
+It has been documented that Firefox will have trouble loading calculated objects before producing a time-out error.
+However, this problem can typically be resolved by simply re-running the script.

 ## FUNDING